Alcohol and Drug Free Campus

-Bicycles cannot be parked or stored in hallways, entranceways, stairwells, or common areas.
-They cannot be locked to handrails, banisters, railings, poles, or fences.
+Bicycles may not be parked or stored in hallways, entranceways, stairwells, or common areas or be locked to handrails, banisters, railings, poles, or fences.
 Bicycles found attached to or blocking an entrance or exit will be immediately removed and confiscated.
 Contact Campus Security to retrieve a confiscated bicycle.
 Exterior bicycle racks are located throughout the campus.
 Bicycles may be stored in a student’s room.

 Cellphone and Other Mobile Devices

 Users of electronic devices are expected to turn cell phones or other personal devices off or on silent mode while in the classroom, library, or other group settings.
 When using a cell phone, move away from others to avoid disturbing them or a class.
 Instructors may establish classroom cell phone policies.

 Children on Campus

 College facilities cannot accommodate the care of children while parents are working or attending class.
 Students must arrange for their child’s care.
 Children are not allowed in classrooms or laboratories while a class is in session.

 Contagious diseases spread from person to person through casual contact or respiratory droplets, which may lead to an epidemic or pandemic situation and threaten the health of the campus community.
 These diseases include but are not limited to:

 - chicken pox